robbytables/bug-free-invention/unit-5-intermediate/instructor-resources/22-code-abstraction/22-abstraction-slides.md

 ```

 **Answer 1:** `itertools.chain` is more efficient — it's faster, even if it's still too fast for you to notice the difference.

+---

+## What Happened to the Plus Operator?

 **Answer 2:** `itertools.chain` can contain different types of iterables.